Brachycephalic Dog Breeds

 In 2020, the Dutch Kennel Club became the first organization in the world to end registration for 12 brachycephalic breeds.
 Additionally, the reproduction of English bulldogs and Cavalier King Charles Spaniels is now banned in Norway, with courts ruling that it breaches existing animal welfare laws.

-ElleVet’s CBD + CBDA is proven effective in providing dogs support for itchy skin.
-Results from a groundbreaking Pruritus study found that 65% of enrolled dogs, who had not previously responded to other commonly used products, had a significant improvement in skin itchiness after using ElleVet’s CBD + CBDA.
+ElleVet’s CBD + CBDA is proven effective in providing dogs support for sensitive skin.
+Results from a groundbreaking Pruritus study found that 65% of enrolled dogs, who had not previously responded to other commonly used products, had a significant improvement after using ElleVet’s CBD + CBDA.
 This is great news for brachycephalic dogs!

-If you are noticing excessive itching, ElleVet’s CBD + CBDA products can address this irritation and discomfort and offer skin health support, which is important for overall well-being and maintaining a good quality of life.
+ElleVet’s CBD + CBDA products can address discomfort and offer skin health support, which is important for overall well-being and maintaining a good quality of life.

 As always, consult your veterinarian about any issues your dog is experiencing.
 For any questions about ElleVet’s CBD + CBDA products or how CBD can help your canine friend live their best life, give us a call (844-673-7287) or send us an email ([email protected]).
 We are here to help.